microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 - Apps are run with Python 3.7 using the Gunicorn web server.
 - The container includes Flask by default but not Django.
-- To install Django and any other dependencies, you must provide a `requirements.txt` file and deploy to App Service using Git, as shown in this tutorial.
+- To install Django and any other dependencies, you **must** provide a `requirements.txt` file and deploy to App Service using Git, as shown in this tutorial.
 - Although the container can run Django and Flask apps automatically, provided the app matches an expected structure, you can also provide a custom startup command file through which you have full control over the Gunicorn command line.
+A custom startup command is typically required for Flask apps, but not Django apps.
 - The container definition itself is on the [github.com/Azure-App-Service/python](https://github.com/Azure-App-Service/python/tree/master/3.7.0).

 ## Prerequisites